Best badminton rackets for beginners: 5 for first-timers and regulars

 But before we do, let me share one simple metric you can use to recognize the rackets that are relevant for beginners when you’re browsing the racket jungle.

-How do I choose a good badminton racket for beginners?
+How do I choose a good badminton racket as a beginner?

 The world’s producers of badminton rackets have less than ideal information about their products.